IODP Publication Policies

 Focus and Scope

-International Ocean Discovery Program (IODP) Publications Services publishes expedition reports and research results for IODP’s three platform science operators: JOIDES Resolution Science Operator (JRSO; riserless research vessel JOIDES Resolution); Center for Deep Earth Exploration (CDEX; riser drilling vessel Chikyu); and European Consortium for Ocean Research Drilling (ECORD) Science Operator (ESO; mission-specific platforms).
+International Ocean Discovery Program (IODP) Publications Services publishes expedition reports and research results for IODP’s three platform science operators: JOIDES Resolution Science Operator (JRSO; riserless research vessel JOIDES Resolution); Institute for Marine-Earth Exploration and Engineering (MarE3; riser drilling vessel Chikyu); and European Consortium for Ocean Research Drilling (ECORD) Science Operator (ESO; mission-specific platforms).
 Expedition publications are accessed by international researchers and scientists, as well citizen scientists and the public.

 Scientific Prospectus: outlines the proposal(s) background; expedition objectives; drilling, coring, and logging strategies; proposed drill site descriptions; risks and contingency planning; and sample and data sharing; and ties the expedition objectives to themes and challenges in the Science Plan.